Probation procedure for academic staff

 Probationer is confirmed in post:

-The Chair of the Panel will write to the probationer (copied to the Assistant Dean, Executive Dean, Probationary Adviser and the Assistant HR Business Partner) within 10 working days of the panel meeting to confirm that they have completed their academic probation period satisfactorily, and confirming them in post.
+The Chair of the Panel will write to the probationer (copied to the Head of School or other line manager as appropriate, Executive Dean and Probationary Adviser) within 10 working days of the panel meeting to confirm that they have completed their academic probation period satisfactorily and confirming them in post.

 Probationer has not completed probation satisfactorily:

-The Chair will write to the probationer (copied to the Assistant Dean, Executive Dean, Probationary Adviser and the Assistant HR Business Partner) setting out the reasons that their progress is not considered satisfactory against the academic probation criteria, indicating one of two options:
+The Chair will write to the probationer (copied to the Head of School or other line manager as appropriate, Executive Dean, Probationary Adviser and the HR Partner) setting out the reasons that their progress is not considered satisfactory against the academic probation criteria, indicating one of two options:

-The meeting will be convened with the Vice-Chancellor (or nominee), the probationer, and the Assistant Dean.
+The meeting will be convened with the Deputy Vice-Chancellor for Research, Knowledge Exchange and Innovation (or other nominee of the Vice-Chancellor), the probationer, and the Head of School.
 A member of Human Resources Business Partnering Team will be in attendance to provide professional advice and support.
 The probationer will be given the opportunity to be accompanied at the meeting by a Trade Union Representative, or by a Birkbeck colleague of their choice.

-The meeting will adjourn, during which time the Vice-Chancellor (or nominee), Executive Dean and Assistant Dean, will decide as to the appropriate action to take based on the evidence heard from the probationer (a member of Human Resources Business Partnering Team will be in attendance to provide professional advice and support) and will reconvene to inform the probationer of one of the following outcomes:
+The meeting will adjourn, during which time the Deputy Vice-Chancellor for Research, Knowledge Exchange and Innovation (or other nominee of the Vice-Chancellor), Executive Dean and Head of School, will decide as to the appropriate action to take based on the evidence heard from the probationer and will reconvene or follow up in writing within a week to inform the probationer of one of the following outcomes:

 - The probationer will be given 12 weeks’ notice of their dismissal due to non-confirmation in post; or